V. Narayanan (engineer)

 V. Narayanan (born 14 May 1964) is an Indian cryogenic engineer and rocket scientist who is serving as Chairman of ISRO and the Secretary of the Department of Space (DoS) since 14 January 2025.
 He was the Director of the Liquid Propulsion Systems Centre (LPSC) from 23 January 2018 to 14 January 2025, the day when he assumed the chairmanship of ISRO.
-He is to lead the organisation during the ongoing development of various upcoming programs, including the Gaganyaan and Chandrayaan-4 missions, as well as the launch of India's first space station in the forthcoming years.
+He is to lead the organisation during the ongoing development of various upcoming programmes, including the Gaganyaan and Chandrayaan-4 missions, as well as the launch of India's first space station in the forthcoming years.

 Early life and education

 Narayanan was born in the Melakattuvilai village near Nagercoil in Kanyakumari District in the state of Tamil Nadu, on 14 May 1964, to C. Vanniya Perumal, a coconut trader and S. Thangammal.
 He was the eldest child of six siblings.
 Narayanan would frequently help out at his father's coconut shop in the Vadasery market in Nagercoil.
 He studied till 5th grade at the government primary school in Keezha Kattuvilai, from 1969 to 1974.
 Narayanan then studied at the LMS Higher Secondary School in Zionpuram till 10th grade, from 1974 to 1979.
 His house did not have electricity till he was in 9th grade.